srirajan/onmetal-docker/README.md

 A collection of random snippets that are useful.

  * Build without cache.
 This burnt me the first time.
-Ubuntu removes old package versions from their repos and if a cached image thas that version, apt-get install will try to pull that and fail.
-Needles to say --no-cache will take longer to build.
+Ubuntu removes old package versions from their repos and if a cached image has that version, apt-get install will try to pull that and fail.
+Needless to say --no-cache will take longer to build.

 ```
 docker build --no-cache